Canadian Cookbooks Online

 On Canadian Cookbooks Online we will gradually post the cookbooks that tell us about the foods Canadians cooked, ate and shared in the past.
-Eventually we will offer cookbooks from all Canadian provinces, and anyone will be able to search each cookbook by keywords as well as download for use in the kitchen.
+We welcome suggestions.

-The CHC welcomes suggestions for Canadian cookbooks (preferably copyright-free) that if added to CCO will enhance an appreciation of Canadian cookery.
-Individuals and groups are encouraged to participate by financially sponsoring further scans of cookbooks for the project.
+Individuals and groups are invited to participate by financially sponsoring further scans of cookbooks for the project.
 The names of sponsors accompany each cookbook.
 We recommend sponsorships as holiday gifts!

-Please note that the ingredients, methods and cooking times listed in the cookbooks digitized on this website are consistent with the kitchen appliances and techniques that were in use in the period of publication of the various books.
+Please Note: Ingredients, methods and cooking times listed in the cookbooks digitized on this website are consistent with the kitchen appliances and techniques that were in use in the period of publication of the various books.
 Current equipment and supplies may produce different results that are inconsistent with contemporary food safety theories.
 The Culinary Historians of Canada disclaim any liability in connection with the use of this information, especially for preserving.

 Culinary landmarks, or half-hours with Sault Ste.
 Marie housewives.
 3rd ed.
 Sault Ste Marie: 1909.
 208p.
 (Driver O84.1)

 Digitization of the cookbook has been sponsored by Elizabeth Driver

 Meals of the day: a guide to the young housekeeper, by Sarah Lovell.
 Montreal: Lovell, 1904.
 186p.
 (Driver Q54.1)